Vikhnesh-Sathyan/sales/README.md

    - Use search bar to find specific leads
    - Filter by status using the dropdown
    - Click "Add New Lead" to create a new lead
-   - Click edit icon (✏️) to modify a lead
+   - Click edit icon  to modify a lead
-   - Click delete icon (🗑️) to remove a lead (with confirmation)
+   - Click delete icon  to remove a lead (with confirmation)
    - Change status directly from the table using the colored badge dropdown
-   - Select multiple leads for bulk operations

 ## API Endpoints